Case Studies:

 • creation of secondary industries in poor rural communities in the vicinity of the projects, including charcoal making and furniture manufacturing;

-• restoration of the productive potential of the land (particularly in relation to pasture lands, that due to the invasion of alien species, considerably lose their grazing value)
+• restoration of the productive potential of the land (particularly in relation to pasture lands, that due to the invasion of alien species, lose their grazing value considerably).

 Environmental

-About 1 million ha of invasive alien plants was cleared over the past seven years, which has yielded an estimated release of 48 –56 million cubic metres of additional water per annum.
-(DWAF, 2006)
+About one million hectares of IAPs was cleared over the past seven years, which has yielded an estimated release of 48 –56 million cubic metres of additional water per annum (DWAF, 2006).

 Relation between invasive alien infestations and reduced aquatic ecosystem integrity and hydrological yield